SHANERY86/ICTS2Assignment/README.md

 ## Setup requirements.

 This app uses the TMDB database, and an API KEY from the TMDB website is required to be input to a .env file.
-There is some conditional logic to ensure that this app can run without any other addons, however for the authentication to work, you will need to have a firebase account and link the app to your API key in the .env file.
+There is some conditional logic to ensure that this app can run without any other addons like Firebase, however for the authentication to work, you will need to have a firebase account and link the app to your API key in the .env file.
 Follow online instrucions for registering and retrieving config information.

 .env configuration necessary for app to function: